ZachWatkins/zachwatkins.github.io/articles/rememboard/index.md

 - The weather, so everyone knows what to wear.
 - A calendar to keep track of important activities that day.

-You can follow my progress at [Rememboard](/rememboard/).
+You can follow my progress by viewing articles tagged ["rememboard"](/articles/tags/rememboard/).
 I'll be using Laravel, InertiaJS, and React to build it and I'll host it locally on an extra computer in our house.

 I'd like to thank [Jason McCreary](https://jasonmccreary.me/) for making [Blueprint](https://blueprint.laravelshift.com/) which has saved me time with generating boilerplate code on several projects, including this one.
 I really favor code generation solutions these days (see why [here](/articles/coding-without-typing/)).
 I'm trying to make an InertiaJS and React addon for it, but in a private repo since it's not functional yet.